Tyler Wotherspoon: Professional

 After five seasons within the Flames organization, Wotherspoon left as a free agent to sign a one-year, two-way contract with the St. Louis Blues on July 1, 2018.
 He was assigned to the Blues' AHL affiliate, the San Antonio Rampage, for the 2018–19 season.
 He played in 70 games with San Antonio, scoring 4 goals and 22 points.

 On July 1, 2019, Wotherspoon signed a two-year, two-way contract with the Philadelphia Flyers.
 He was assigned to the Flyers' AHL affiliate, the Lehigh Valley Phantoms, after going unclaimed on waivers to start the 2019–20 season.
 He played in 54 games, scoring 4 goals and 22 points before the AHL suspended play on March 12, 2020 due to the COVID-19 pandemic.
 He spent the pandemic-shortened 2020–21 season with Lehigh Valley, playing in 24 games and registering six points, all assists.

 On September 14, 2021, Wotherspoon signed a professional tryout contract (PTO) with the New Jersey Devils.
 After participating in training camp and preseason, he was released from the PTO contract and signed a one-year deal with the Devils' AHL affiliate, the Utica Comets, on October 13, 2021.
 Following a successful season with the Comets in which he scored three goals and 21 points in 53 games, Wotherspoon was signed to a two-year, two-way contract by the Devils to continue within their organization on July 13, 2022.
 He would be assigned to Utica for the 2022–23 season and was named one of team's alternate captains.
 Wotherspoon was again assigned to Utica for the 2023–24 season, recording four goals and 18 assists in 65 games.

 On July 1, 2024, Wotherspoon signed a one-year AHL contract with the Montreal Canadiens' affiliate Laval Rocket.
 He was subsequently named one of Laval's alternate captains for the 2024–25 season.

 On September 26, 2025, Wotherspoon signed a one-year contract with Barys Astana of the Kontinental Hockey League.
+He was released on December 21, 2025, after suffering a knee injury that required surgery and a lengthy recovery.